Morgan State University logo

 1984

-Clarence M. Mitchell Jr. School of Engineering admitted its first class.
+Clarence M. Mitchell, Jr. School of Engineering admitted its first class.

 2013

-Established the School of Global Journalism and Communication.
+School of Global Journalism and Communication established.

 2025